You can get free NHS prescriptions if, at the time the prescription is dispensed, you:

 The HC3 certificate shows how much you have to pay towards your health costs.

-Certificates are usually valid for periods of between 6 months and 5 years, depending on your circumstances.
+Certificates are usually valid for between 6 months and 5 years, depending on your circumstances.

-Ask your pharmacist, hospital or doctor for the refund form (FP57) when you pay for your prescription.
+Ask the pharmacist, hospital or doctor for the refund form (FP57) when you pay for your prescription.
 You cannot get one later.

-You have to apply for a refund within 3 months of paying the prescription charge.
+You must apply for a refund within 3 months of paying the prescription charge.

 If you receive Universal Credit and meet all the criteria to be entitled to help with health costs but did not get a refund form (FP57), contact the NHS Business Services Authority.
 They'll consider applications for refunds on a case-by-case basis.